 Bun Cha Nem Cua Be Da Kim: Confused? yeah I was too.
 Hanoi is known for Bun Cha, which is barbecued pork and a side of rice vermicelli.
 New Cua Be Da is basically a spring roll.
 This little restaurant doesn’t even have a menu.
 And be prepared to wait.
 If not, you can line up at the tables and be elbow deep next to strangers chowing down on this set meal.
 No one can speak English, so just hold up 1 finger and nod your head to the wait staff, then wait for the food to come rolling out.
 This was the biggest meal I had in all of Vietnam, and the only meal I couldn’t finish.
 It set me back 120,000 dong, which is around $5usd.

-Bun Bo Nam Bo: My favorite place to eat.
+Bun Bo Nam Bo: My favorite Vietnamese eats!!!
 I don’t know if it’s because of the friendly owners, or because of the many flavors they use in their meals that had me craving it everyday.
 And the name of this little street place says it all.
 The Bun Bo Nam Bo is to die for!
 Its pretty much grilled beef noodle salad with pickled vegetables.
 But the flavors here are absolutely delicious!

 Phi Banh Mi: These sandwiches are well-known among the backpacker community around Laos and Vietnam, and for some reason they are the best sandwiches you will ever eat.
 Whether it’s at 5am walking back from drinking all night, or for a quick but tasty lunch, you can’t beat the price for under a dollar for any meal.
 All you have to do is look for Vietnamese people pushing around little carts that say Banh Mi.
 This place is not only cheap, but, has a variety of Banh Mi’s to choose from.
 And it’s not mobile so you can always count on it being in the same place.
 It has only one location here in Hoi An.
 You can’t beat the average price of 15,000 dong either!
 The owners are super friendly but the space is limited.
 Get there around lunch time and you will be taking your sandwich Togo.